-Now this being the end of 2011, and me being a product of our modern sport breeder experience, I fully expected to see by this time the proven merits of the 'european' warmblood more in evidence at the very top of the game (although I am sure undisputable greats like American-bred Dutch warmblood Judgement and his rider Beezie Madden will be added shortly.)
-But we in America have been breeding our own heavy type 'warmblood' since the mid 1800s- in that it is part coach horse mixed with racehorse (see Sport Horse Recipe).
-At that time it was regular practice to add Cleveland Bay, Irish Draught or other coach types to our racehorse to produce our heavy hunters; and of the unknowns in the hall of fame it seems likely from his known history and temperament that Snowman was a part Irish horse- a heavy hunter.
+Now because I composed this study in the end of 2011, and me being a product of our modern sport breeder experience, I fully expected to see by that time the proven merits of the 'European' warmblood more in evidence at the very top of the game (although I am sure undisputable greats like American-bred Dutch warmblood Judgement and his rider Beezie Madden will be added shortly.)

-It has to be just our lack of knowledge that has allowed us to agree with the 'warmblood' association's view of our domestic Tb.
-And I am ashamed to admit that when I was actively involved in breeding in the 'european' manner and following the warmblood registries instructions that I accepted their decidedly unfavorable view of our domestic Thoroughbred.
+It has to be just our lack of knowledge that has allowed us to agree with the 'warmblood' association's view of our domestic Thoroughbred.
+And I am ashamed to admit that when I was actively involved in breeding in the 'European' manner and following the warmblood registries instructions that I accepted their decidedly unfavorable view of our domestic Thoroughbred.
 But the evidence is clear, our Thoroughbred produces sport horses of the very highest excellence and ability.
 And the Thoroughbred itself is the one constant in all equine sport, not some mythical European centuries old breed!

-Now, as breeders we want to be enlightened to what bloodlines- domestic or foreign, produce the winners- it is a key to our success.
-And in the hall of fame inductees you do see the same bloodlines repeated over and over- such as Nearco-Pharos, Teddy, Black Toney-Domino, Man O'War-Fair Play, Hurry On, Rock Sand, Dollar, Blandford, The Tetrarch-Roi Herode.
+Now, as breeders we want to be enlightened to what bloodlines--domestic or foreign, produce the winners--it is a key to our success.
+And in the hall of fame inductees you do see the same bloodlines repeated over and over- such as Nearco-Pharos, Teddy, Black Toney-Domino, Man O'War-Fair Play, Hanover-Hamburg, Le Sancy, Hurry On, Rock Sand, Dollar, Blandford, The Tetrarch-Roi Herode.
 For example, the magnificent Sinjon carries Roi Herode on his top line through The Tetrarch and his dam sire is War Glory a 3/4 brother to War Admiral, a Fair Play grandson.
 And we see that For the Moment descends from Teddy on the sire line through Bull Lea and from Double Jay, a grandson of Black Toney, on the dam side.
 In my updates on each selected example I will give the root jump source behind the recognized line.
 In this case, Sinjon, he is overwhelmingly saturated in the root jump lines of Clemence and Lexington RH.
 In For The Moment, the jump roots are Birdcatcher and Lexington RH.
 (The jump source is indicated in the lineages by the principle we call critical mass, which is the point of genetic saturation where the genetics of that ancestor rules the genotype--see Understand Pedigrees.)

-Looking at his topline you will see he descends from Bonne Nuit- who is a grandson of Roi Herode and also has the great Dollar line in his dam- these are French jump lines.
-Notice also the presence of Bonne Nuit's half sister Brave Bonnie- who is out of a Domino line sire (American sprint! line) as well as reinforces the Dollar influence.
+Looking at his topline you will see he descends from Bonne Nuit--who is a grandson of the Irish Thoroughbred Roi Herode and also has the great French Thoroughbred Dollar line in his dam--both of these are proven jump lines.
+Notice also the presence of Bonne Nuit's half sister Brave Bonnie-- who is out of a Domino line sire (American line) as well as reinforces the Dollar influence.
 We find three more lines of Roi Herode through his best son The Tetrarch.
 Don't miss the Man O'War son Great War, and that the dam carries two lines of War Admiral through daughters, as well as three lines of Black Toney, and another line of The Tetrarch.
 These are the genetic powers behind this world beater.
 Since I looked at this in 2011, I have discovered that there are root jump lines behind these dynasty stallions.
 Roi Herode and his son The Tetrarch carry the root jump transmitter Clemence, Dollar line is heavy in the root Thoroughbred jump sources, Domino is inbred to the American jump root of Lexington RH and his sire Boston RH.
 So Gem Twist is jumping on the power of Clemence/Lexington RH.
 All this is explained in Legacy of Lexington.

 Circus Rose (Miss Budweiser) Pedigree

-One other thing before we leave Gem Twist- his father Good Twist, a stallion, also made the Hall of Fame list (seen at top of article).
-Described as a speed horse with a tremendous jump, he managed to win an amazing 21 international level classes in both Europe and America.
+One other thing before we leave Gem Twist- his father Good Twist, a stallion, also made the Hall of Fame list.
+Described as a speed horse with a tremendous jump, he managed to win an amazing twenty-one international level classes in both Europe and America.

 Touch of Class Pedigree

 For those of you who aspire to breed the best jumpers these are bloodlines that are proven transmittors of jump talent--look for them, learn which modern lines are dominant in them and build them into your foals.